 Building on \cite{Witten:1998wy,Belov:2004ht}, we analyze the effective action in a Hamiltonian framework where the radial direction of $AdS_5$ is identified with Euclidean time.
-The variation of the action with respect to the temporal components of $A^{ab}$ gives the Gauss' law constraints $\mathbf G_{4ab}=0$, where \be \mathbf G_{4ab} = \tfrac{1}{2g^2} D*F_{ab} +\tfrac{1}{128 \pi^2} k \epsilon_{ab c_1 c_2 c_3 c_4} F^{c_1 c_2} \wedge F^{c_3 c_4} \ . \ee Here $D$ is the $SO(6)$ covariant derivative and $*$ is the Hodge star in $AdS_5$.
-It is understood that the 4-form $\mathbf G_{4ab}$ is evaluated on a slice at constant $AdS_5$ radius \footnote{A purely classical analysis of Gauss' law constraints suffices for our purposes.
+The variation of the action with respect to the temporal components of $A^{ab}$ gives the Gauss's law constraints $\mathbf G_{4ab}=0$, where \be \mathbf G_{4ab} = \tfrac{1}{2g^2} D*F_{ab} +\tfrac{1}{128 \pi^2} k \epsilon_{ab c_1 c_2 c_3 c_4} F^{c_1 c_2} \wedge F^{c_3 c_4} \ . \ee Here $D$ is the $SO(6)$ covariant derivative and $*$ is the Hodge star in $AdS_5$.
+The 4-form $\mathbf G_{4ab}$ is evaluated on a slice at constant $AdS_5$ radius \footnote{A purely classical analysis of Gauss's law constraints suffices for our purposes.
 The quantum treatment, in the presence of topological terms in the action, requires care~\cite{Belov:2004ht}. }.

-Gauss' law constraints generate bulk gauge transformations.
-A bulk gauge transformation that is non-trivial near the conformal boundary of $AdS_5$ implements a global symmetry.
-Thus, we can read off the symmetry generators by taking Gauss' law constraints and evaluating them on a slice at constant $AdS_5$ radius, taking the limit in which we approach the conformal boundary.
+Gauss's law constraints generate bulk gauge transformations.
+A bulk gauge transformation that is nontrivial near the conformal boundary of $AdS_5$ implements a global symmetry.
+Thus, we can read off the symmetry generators by taking Gauss's law constraints and evaluating them on a slice at constant $AdS_5$ radius, taking the limit in which we approach the conformal boundary.
 In the standard AdS/CFT dictionary, the gauge fields have Dirichlet boundary conditions $A^{ab}=0$.
-Hence, in the limit, the expression for the Gauss' law constraints simplifies to \be \text{approaching the boundary:} \quad \mathbf G_{4ab} = \tfrac{1}{2g^2} d*F_{ab} \ . \ee We may now consider a linear combination $\theta^{ab} \mathbf G_{4ab}$ with constant $\theta^{ab}$ coefficients, and integrate it on a boundary 4-chain $\cB^4$ with $\partial \cB^4 = M^3$.
-Applying Stokes' theorem, we get the quantity \be U(\theta;M^3) = \exp \bigg( \frac{i}{2g^2} \, \theta^{ab} \int_{M^3} *F_{ab} \bigg) \ . \ee This is the expected form of the symmetry operators from the low-energy analysis.
+Hence, in this boundary limit, Gauss's law constraints simplify to $\mathbf G_{4ab} = \tfrac{1}{2g^2} d*F_{ab}$.
+We may now consider a linear combination $\theta^{ab} \mathbf G_{4ab}$ with constant $\theta^{ab}$ coefficients, and integrate it on a boundary 4-chain $\cB^4$ with $\partial \cB^4 = M^3$.
+Applying Stokes's theorem, we get the expected symmetry operator from the low-energy analysis: \be U(\theta;M^3) = \exp \bigg( \frac{i}{2g^2} \, \theta^{ab} \int_{M^3} *F_{ab} \bigg) \ . \ee